Walking meditations can be a great alternative to sitting meditation and are commonly used in Zen, Taoist, and Buddhist traditions.

 - Your eyes should be focused on the ground in front, but without paying attention to details of the floor or ground.

 - Breath in and out through the nose.

 - Relax the entire body and avoid clenching your jaw.

 - Start walking in a clockwise direction with smaller steps than normal.
-The pace of walking is slower to allow for time to have an awareness of each movement.
+The pace of a walking meditation is slower than normal walking to allow for time to have an awareness of each movement.
 If there is agitation or nervousness, you may be inclined to walk faster.
 Resist this, stay calm and relaxed while keeping the attention on the foot taking the step.

 When the above is in place, incorporate the following steps concerning the rhythm and visualizations:

 - Upon inhalation, step with the left foot and on exhalation step with the right foot.
 Keep your awareness on the leg that is moving.

 - Once there is a rhythm between breathing and stepping, become aware of the three movements of the foot: lifting, moving, and placing it on ground.
 These actions are separated in the mind while there is a smooth, continuous movement of the body.

 - After there has been a comfortable awareness of the three movements for some time, visualizations can be added.
 Each time the foot is placed down, add in a visualization that the foot is kissing the ground.
 Remember to keep the awareness of the three movements while incorporating this visualization.